MicrosoftDocs/fabric-docs/docs/get-started/microsoft-fabric-overview.md

 ms.date: 04/15/2023
 ---

-# Microsoft Fabric overview
+# What is Microsoft Fabric?

-Microsoft Fabric provides a one-stop shop for all the analytical needs for every enterprise.
-It covers the complete spectrum of services including data movement, data lake, data engineering, data integration and data science, real time analytics, and business intelligence.
-With Microsoft Fabric, there's no need to stitch together different services from multiple vendors.
-Instead, the customer enjoys an end-to-end, highly integrated, single comprehensive product that is easy to understand, onboard, create and operate.
-There's no other product on the market that offers the breadth, depth, and level of integration that Microsoft Fabric offers.
-Microsoft Fabric architecture is based on Software as a Service (SaaS) foundation instead of traditional Platform as a Service (PaaS) to take simplicity and integration to the next level.
+Microsoft Fabric is an all-in-one analytics solution for enterprises that covers everything from data movement to data science, real-time analytics, and business intelligence.
+It offers a comprehensive suite of services, including data lake, data engineering, and data integration, all in one place.

+With Fabric, you won't need to piece together different services from multiple vendors.
+Instead, you can enjoy a highly integrated, end-to-end, and easy-to-use product that is designed to simplify your analytics needs.

+Fabric is unparalleled in the market, offering a level of breadth, depth, and integration that is unmatched.
+The platform is built on a foundation of Software as a Service (SaaS), which takes simplicity and integration to a whole new level.

-## SaaS Foundation
+## SaaS foundation

-Microsoft Fabric brings together new and existing components from Power BI, Synapse, and ADX in a single integrated environment and exposes them in different experiences that are tailor made for users.
+Microsoft Fabric brings together new and existing components from Power BI, Azure Synapse, and Azure Data Explorer into a single integrated environment.
+These components are then presented in various customized user experiences.

 :::image type="content" source="media\microsoft-fabric-overview\saas-foundation.png" alt-text="Visual representation of the software as a service foundation beneath the different workloads of Microsoft Fabric." lightbox="media\microsoft-fabric-overview\saas-foundation.png":::

 By bringing together these workloads (Data Engineering, Data Factory, Data Science, Data Warehousing, Kusto, and Power BI) on the common SaaS foundation, Microsoft Fabric provides the following benefits to customers:

-- The broadest set of deeply integrated analytics in the industry
+- An extensive range of deeply integrated analytics in the industry.
-- Shared experiences that are familiar and easy to learn across all the products
+- Shared experiences across wrokloads that are familiar and easy to learn.
-- All developers can easily discover and reuse all assets
+- Developers can easily access and and reuse all assets.
-- A unified data lake, allowing customers to keep the data where it is while using the analytics tools of choice
+- A unified data lake that allows you to retain the data where it is while using your preferred analytics tools.
-- Centralized administration and governance across all workloads
+- Centralized administration and governance across all workloads.

-The Microsoft Fabric SaaS experience ensures that all the data and all the services are prewired together.
-IT teams are able to configure core enterprise capabilities centrally and permissions are applied automatically across all the underlying services.
-Data sensitivity labels are inherited automatically across the items in the suite.
+With the Microsoft Fabric SaaS experience, all the data and the services are seamlessly integrated.
+IT teams can centrally configure core enterprise capabilities and permissions are automatically applied across all the underlying services.
+Additionally, data sensitivity labels are inherited automatically across the items in the suite.

-Microsoft Fabric enables creators to focus on doing their best work without needing to integrate, manage, or even understand the underlying infrastructure powering the experience.
+Microsoft Fabric allows creators to concentrate on producing their best work, freeing them from the need to integrate, manage, or understand the underlying infrastructure that supports the experience.

-## The parts of Microsoft Fabric
+## Components of Microsoft Fabric

-Microsoft Fabric provides the most comprehensive set of analytics workloads designed from the ground up to work together seamlessly.
-Each workload needs to target a specific persona and a specific task.
+Microsoft Fabric offers the comprehensive set of analytics workloads designed to work together seamlessly.
+Each workload is tailored to a specific persona and a specific task.
 Microsoft Fabric includes industry-leading workloads in the following categories for an end-to-end analytical need.

 :::image type="content" source="media\microsoft-fabric-overview\workload-menu.png" alt-text="Screenshot of the Microsoft Fabric menu of workloads." lightbox="media\microsoft-fabric-overview\workload-menu.png":::